 If the Hospital is unwilling to adopt the corrective plan described above, the HSCRC will have the right to terminate the Agreement with due consideration to the need of the Hospital to transition out of this Agreement and the need to maintain overall compliance with the requirements imposed on the State of Maryland by the final contract with CMMI.
+Termination of this Agreement for a Hospital does not, in and of itself, void this Agreement for the other Hospital.

-B. Termination by Hospital
+B. Termination by Hospital System

-The Hospital will have the right to transition to an alternative rate setting approach after giving six months of written notice to HSCRC staff of its intent to change as of a specific date.
+Each Hospital will have the right to transition to an alternative rate setting approach after giving six months of written notice to HSCRC staff of its intent to change as of a specific date.
 The notice will provide a description of the Hospital's chief reasons for the proposed termination.
-The HSCRC staff will work with the Hospital to resolve any issues, including the possible recapture of volume support provided under this agreement, where volumes were decreased during the course of the agreement, or where infrastructure funding or other incentives were removed from the revenue base.
+The HSCRC staff will work with the Hospital to resolve any issues, including the possible recapture of volume support provided under this agreement, where volumes were decreased during the course of the agreement, or where infrastructure funding or other incentives were removed from the base.
 If the Hospital is transitioning to another model with a fixed revenue base, then these adjustments may not need to be evaluated.
 Any new agreement will need to be within the revenue limits and other performance tests and requirements imposed by the final contract between CMMI and the State of Maryland.